Operator dynamics in Floquet many-body systems: Overview

-That is, the average autocorrelation function drops from unity to zero over the first time step, and then increases linearly (at a rate that is exponentially small in the number of degrees of freedom) before an eventual plateau beyond $t=D$.
+This can be derived from Eq.~\eqref{eq:sff1} by using the fact that $\overline{C_{\alpha\alpha}(t)}$ is independent of $\alpha$ for the RMF, with the number of operators $\alpha$ being $D^2-1$.
+In turn, $\overline{K(t)}$ is given by Eq.~\ref{eq:SFF_RMT}.
+As a consequence, the average autocorrelation function drops from unity to zero over the first time step, and then increases linearly (at a rate that is exponentially small in the number of degrees of freedom) before an eventual plateau beyond $t=D$.

 As a step towards understanding the behaviour in a system with spatial structure, first consider a system of uncoupled sites.
 That is, take the evolution operator for the $L$-spin system to be a tensor product of $q \times q$ Haar-random unitary operators (note that this corresponds to the $\varepsilon=0$ limit of the RPM).
 The evolution operator for each spin is fixed in time, and so the dynamics corresponds simply to the precession of spins in local fields.
 For single-site operators we can apply the above results for RMF systems, replacing the global Hilbert space dimension $D$ with the local one, giving